Sixteen Vital Characteristics of Any Company

 14- An Artificial Citizen of the State:

-For the mere fact that a business entity considered a simulated citizen of a country where it is based, it has to, as a point of duty pays its taxes, in addition to keeping to the laws and regulations of that country.
+For the mere fact that a business entity is considered a simulated citizen of a country where it is based, it has to, as a point of duty, pays its taxes, in addition to keeping to the laws and regulations of that country.
 That notwithstanding, it does not share in the fundamental right which human citizens of that country have.
 For instance, it does not have the right to vote in order to choose a political leader in a country.
 On the other hand, a human citizen can vote for a leader.

 15- If Involved In Crime, a Corporation Could Be Held Liable:

 A corporation could have a criminal case filed against it.
-In spite of that, a designate from the company has to represent that business during the court proceedings, as a stand-in for the entity.
+In spite of that, a designate from the company has to represent that business during the court proceedings as a stand-in for the entity.

 16- A company has Social Obligations: